 After a breakout season in 2018, the Kansas City Chiefs will begin their 2019 season with a road game against the Jacksonville Jaguars.
 Kickoff will commence at 1:00 EST on Sunday, September 8 at TIAA Bank Field in Jacksonville.
 Fans in large areas of the country will be able to watch the game on CBS.

-The Chiefs are listed as 3-point favorites at home.
-The over/under for this game is set at 49 points.
-Be sure to check out a full list of this week’s NFL betting odds.
+At the moment, oddsmakers list the Chiefs as 3.5-point favorites at home.
+The over/under for the game is set at 52 points.
+Click here to check out a full list of this week’s NFL odds.

 As mentioned, the Chiefs are coming off an incredible season in 2018.
 Quarterback Patrick Mahomes emerged as the NFL’s next great star, leading Kansas City to a 12-4 record and the top overall seed in the AFC.
 Unfortunately for the Chiefs, they lost to the Patriots in overtime of the AFC Championship Game, falling one game short of reaching the Super Bowl.
 However, most believe the Chiefs are set up for long-term success with Mahomes and will be one of the favorites to reach the Super Bowl this season.

 The Jaguars can actually relate to Kansas City’s 2018 season.
 Jacksonville was the biggest surprise team of the 2017 season and ultimately reached the AFC Championship Game before losing to the Patriots.
 However, they failed to sustain that success in 2018.
 After a promising 3-1 start, the Jaguars finished the year 5-11.
 Despite the poor record, head coach Doug Marrone was retained but the team parted ways with quarterback Blake Bortles.
 The Jags have brought in Nick Foles with the hope that he can work his magic in Jacksonville two seasons after winning Super Bowl MVP honors.